google/protobuf.dart/protoc_plugin/README.md

 How to build and use
 --------------------

-Add `protoc_plugin: any` to your dependencies (this way it the pub version resolution will match up with your version of `protobuf`).
+Add `protoc_plugin: any` to your dependencies (this way the pub version resolution will match up with your version of `protobuf`).

 Run `pub get`.